Shakermaker: B-sides

 The song was released with three B-sides: "D'Yer Wanna Be a Spaceman?" (first appearing on the Live Recordings demo tape), sung by Noel Gallagher, which is instrumentally similar to "Married with Children" from Definitely Maybe and features nostalgic lyrics and two-part backing vocals by Liam; "Alive", a rough demo of an early rocker, and a live version of "Bring It on Down".

 Music video

-The music video was shot on Burton Road, Manchester nearby the Gallaghers' childhood home.
-The field they are playing football in is Didsbury Toc H Sports Ground in Fog Lane, Didsbury in South Manchester.
+The music video was primarily filmed in Didsbury, South Manchester.
+The majority of the video focuses on the band in a ginnel situated behind the then-address of Bonehead on Stratford Road, West Didsbury - the same house wherein the Definitely Maybe album artwork was photographed.

+The video also features the band playing football on one of the nearby fields, some have speculated that this is Fog Lane Park, where others have stated it may be Millgate Fields, just off of Ford Lane.
+There is however no reliable source for either case.

+Liam and Noel are both shown entering Sifter's Records on Fog Lane, Burnage.
 The album Liam shows to the camera is Paul McCartney and Wings's album Red Rose Speedway.
 The music video garnered 5 million views on YouTube.

 Jimmy Keddie is seen for a brief moment smoking a pipe behind Liam Gallagher, at the 3:17 mark.

+Live performances

+The song has been performed at two of Oasis’ appearances at the Glastonbury Festival, one in 1994 and the second in 1995, at which Robbie Williams met briefly on stage with Liam Gallagher during the guitar solo.